wangkunyu241/CLGID/README.md

 # Towards Better De-raining Generalization via Rainy Characteristics Memorization and Replay

-We have released the code for our paper "Towards Better De-raining Generalization via Rainy Characteristics Memorization and Replay", which is submitted to TIP.
+We have released the code for our paper "Towards Better De-raining Generalization via Rainy Characteristics Memorization and Replay", which is submitted to TNNLS.
 Our code uses MPRNet as the exemplified de-raining network for illustrating our method.

 <br>